 I believe the line is original.
 The editors of the Gospel of Mark have distinct interests (see my book).
 When they write apparently new material, they do not introduce anything new.
 Rather, they recycle or report Markan material.* In contrast, this key line has no referents elsewhere in the play.
 It is not recycling or reporting.
 And it does not reference any (known) Scriptural writing.
 This is why I think Mark wrote it.

 *Here are two examples of the editors’ refusal to invent.
 The (editor-written) healing of the Syro-Phoenician woman’s daughter is essentially the same as the healing of Jairus’s daughter.
 The scene says nothing new about Jesus.
 The Herod banquet scene is a dramatization and expansion of the (I believe) originally reported explanation for the execution of John the Baptist.
 Neither editorial intervention changes Jesus’s character or purpose, or has any consequences for any other scene.

 Discussion of 8:24: Physical location of the speaker

 To repeat, the blind man’s line means, “I see tree-like walking, which tells me that the men are present.”

 The line is stageable.
-In Macbeth, walking actors carry branches to impersonate a walking “forest.”
+In Macbeth, walking actors carry branches to portray a “walking forest.”
 (One has to wonder if Shakespeare got the idea from Mark…)